giantswarm/docs/sources/index.md

 ## What is Giant Swarm?

 Giant Swarm enables you to easily develop, deploy and host your micro-serviced application.
-We leverage serveral technologies like Docker and CoreOS and bring them together to an simple yet powerful platform.
+We leverage several technologies like Docker and CoreOS and bring them together to a simple yet powerful platform.
 Besides Docker and your application stack there is not much to know to get started.

 ## Why Microservices?

 The days of big monolith applications are long over.
 Modularizing your application in services has been the way to go for some time.
 Each self-contained functionality is developed in a separate service.
 This makes them independently developable, deployable and scalable.
-Each which it's own potential database and programming language.
+Each with it's own potential database and programming language.
 The right tool for the job!
-The [12factor Apps](http://12factor.net/) apps go futher and descripe 12 factors of modern software-as-a-service.
+The [12factor Apps](http://12factor.net/) paradigm goes even further by describing twelve fundamental requirements of modern software-as-a-service.
 Worth looking at.

-At the same time it has always  been a hazzle to set up a truely service oriented application.
-Or the solutions were to cumbersome and stood in the way.
-Giantswarm keeps it lean and gets out of the way.
+At the same time it has always been a hassle to set up a truly service-oriented application.
+Or the solutions were too cumbersome and stood in the way.
+Giant Swarm keeps it lean and gets out of the way.

 ## Overview of the docs